1759 - British operations on the coast of Coromandel

 D'Aché's desertion was a hard blow to Lally, for the indiscipline of his troops was ever increasing.
-In despair of help from other quarters he reverted to that from which he had at first so hastily withdrawn, the court of Hyderabad; though affairs there had altered greatly since the departure of the marquis de Bussy-Castelnau.
+In despair of help from other quarters he reverted to that from which he had at first so hastily withdrawn, the court of Hyderabad; though affairs there had altered greatly since the departure of the Marquis de Bussy-Castelnau.
 Salabad Jung had been won to the British cause by the storming of Masulipatam; his brother Nizam Ali had always been Bussy's worst enemy; but there was still a third brother, Basalut Jung, who hated his brethren and had shown a friendly disposition towards Pondicherry.

-On October 1, Brereton was forced to abandon the siege of Wandiwash and to retire to Conjeeveram.
-He had lost some 310 men killed and wounded in this affair.
+On October 5, Brereton's force reached Conjeeveram where it took up its winter-quarters.
+Brereton had lost some 310 men killed and wounded in this affair.

 On October 16, Pocock sailed from Madras for Bombay.

-British capture Wandiwash and Carangooly
+British capture Wandewash and Carangooly

-On October 27, the 3 East Indiamen and the troops they transported (Coote with the remainder of the 84th Foot, in all 600 men) reached Madras.
+On October 27, the 3 East Indiamen and the troops they transported (Colonel Coote with the remainder of the 84th Foot, in all 600 men) reached Madras.

 By the end of October, Trichinopoly had only 250 men of the Madras European Regiment and 3,000 Sepoys to garrison it.